akka/akka/akka-docs/src/main/paradox/stream-typed.md

 @@@

 [Akka Streams](stream/index.md) make it easy to model typesafe message processing pipelines.
-With typed actors it is possible to extend these pipelines to actors without loosing the type information.
+With typed actors it is possible to connect streams to actors without loosing the type information.

 To use the typed stream source and sink factories add the following dependency: